Debt Collection Laws

 Asking Creditors Not To Talk to You

-You can ask a debt collection agency to "cease communication" by written notice.
-You can also write to tell them you are refusing to pay the debt.
+You can ask a debt collection agency to cease communication by written notice.
+You can also write to tell them you refuse to pay the debt.
 Once the collection agency receives your request, they cannot contact you except to:

 - Respond to say they won't contact you again